cicdsummerschool/session-4/README.md

 ## [Cloud Run Canary Deployments](https://www.cloudskillsboost.google/focuses/52827?parent=catalog)

-In this lab you will learn how to implement a deployment pipeline for Cloud Run that executes a progression of code from developer branches to production with automated canary testing and percentage based traffic management.
+- _**This lab is being shared as a reference only.
+Browse through the steps to get an idea of the process.
+Because of changes in the Google Cloud Service, this lab may not be able to be completed successfully (or without encountering lots of errors).**_

-_Note: The content in this lab is associated with the Cloud Skills Boost service.
+- _The content in this lab is associated with the Cloud Skills Boost service.
 The lab is intended to be run using a Cloud Skills Boost account.
-With that in mind, some of the instructions may not apply to this use of the lab._
+With that in mind, some of the instructions may not apply to the use of the lab outside of the intended environment._

-- If you encounter a prompt that indicates the lab content is not available, select **Yes, notify me**.
+- _If you encounter a prompt that indicates the lab content is not available, select **Yes, notify me**._

-- If you aren't able to access the content from the link above, a PDF copy of the lab is available here: [Cloud Run Canary Deployments PDF](./images/cloud-run-canary-deployments-google-cloud.pdf).
+- _If you aren't able to access the content from the link above, a PDF copy of the lab is available here: [Cloud Run Canary Deployments PDF](./images/cloud-run-canary-deployments-google-cloud.pdf).
 Note that some of the content in the PDF may be obscured.
-Just browse through the document to get an idea of how a canary deployment is implemented using Google Cloud Run.
+Just browse through the document to get an idea of how a canary deployment is implemented using Google Cloud Run._

+In this lab you will learn how to implement a deployment pipeline for Cloud Run that executes a progression of code from developer branches to production with automated canary testing and percentage based traffic management.

 ## [Blue/Green Deployments :: Amazon ECS Workshop](https://ecsworkshop.com/blue_green_deployments/)